Common Data Elements (CDEs) Program

 CDEs are defined fields describing the data to be collected (e.g., identifying specific variables) along with how to gather the data (e.g., PROs), and how the response is represented in a dataset (e.g., allowable responses or variable coding).
 CDEs are structured as indivisible units of data.
 This can be either an individual field (e.g., sex) or multiple fields taken together (e.g., the composite score of a scale).

-A common data element can be used in multiple clinical studies, with content standards that can be applied to different data collection models that are dynamic and may evolve over time.
+A common data element can be used in multiple human subject studies, with content standards that can be applied to different data collection models that are dynamic and may evolve over time.
 CDEs enable interoperability among data systems.

-NIH HEAL Initiative clinical pain research studies are required to collect a core group of CDEs, a minimal and defined set of PROs, for nine of the most important domains for pain.
-Investigators can use supplemental CDEs as appropriate for their study.
+NIH HEAL Initiative pain research studies involving human subjects are required to collect a core group of CDEs, a minimal and defined set of PROs, for ten of the most important domains for pain.
+Investigators can also use supplemental CDEs as appropriate for their study.

 What are the core CDEs?